ExaESM-WP4/JupyterHub-Evaluation-Whitepaper/white-paper.md

 * strongly reduce the software module complexity! this might not be possible without adapting also the module environment that is accessible via SSH login;
 * provide access to older default JupyterLab environments
 * latency problems with file-system based envs
+* configuration of Jupyter extensions: https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#listings

 ## Suggestions for Jupyter on high-performance computing systems
 In the previous section we have discussed and made rather specific feature requests and suggestions for the Jupyter@JSC JupyterHub service.
 Here, additionally, we want to briefly describe what we think are unique challenges to Jupyter services on high-performance computing systems, and to explicitly sketch an implementation that we think would both maximize individual scientific productivity, and at the same time would minimize the need for manual system administrator intervention.

+ADD STATEMENT ON THAT FLEXIBLE JUPYTERHUB SPAWNERS FOR THE UNIQUE HPC CHALLENGES ARE MISSING (THE DESIGN DECISIONS BEHIND THAT ARE MISSING.
+NO STRUCTURE RESEARCH DONE, BUT THE LACK IS NOT MENTIONED E.G. HERE: https://blog.jupyter.org/jupyter-for-science-user-facilities-and-high-performance-computing-de178106872)

 First of all, we would like to explicitely point out that there are challenges for Jupyter deployments for high-performance computing clusters, that are absent for Jupyter deployments for research-group clusters, for teaching, for workshops, or for very specific uses like providing a frontend to a database (e.g. [ECASLab](https://ecaslab.dkrz.de/home.html)).
 The scope of the latter Jupyter deployments is rather narrow and often known beforehand, because it is addressed at a limited and more homogeneous group of users, or because it serves a very specific purpose.